amna-mohsin/form-design/README.md

-# HTML Website using Header and Footer
+# Basic Form Layout

-This is a basic one-page website demonstrating how to implement a simple **header and footer** using **HTML and CSS**.
-It’s perfect for beginners learning layout structure.
+A clean and beginner friendly form layout website using HTML and CSS.
+Demonstrates how to create a well-structured and styled form — ideal for front-end learners and practice projects.

 ## Features